roadmaptravel/RMRoute/README.md

 ## Credits

-Credits to the Roadmap team, to make this all possible!
+Credits to the Roadmap team to make this all possible!
+Really a great team, if you're looking for a new challenge please get in contact with us!
+We're always open to discuss the future with a good cup of coffee!

 ## License

+RMRoute is released under the Apache license.
+See LICENSE for details.